Terpenes

 Limonene

 Limonene, one of the dominant terpenes in cannabis, has a citrus-like scent and can also be found in citrus fruits.
-Proposed therapeutic benefits of limonene include analgesic, anti-inflammatory and anti-anxiety.
+Proposed therapeutic benefits of limonene are for stress and anxiety.

 Links to other Pertinent Educational Pages: